 Repeat row 2 until the rectangle wraps just around your hand, it should be relatively tight fitting.

 To make this bottle holder I just used the pattern you can find here in my Etsy shop for the pattern of my granny square bottle holder.
 I recommend using Paintbox cotton as it is good quality with a wide variety of colours.
-You can make it with or without a pocket and if you can’t be bothered to make one and you live in Australia feel free to order one through my etsy shop and I can make one for you in any colour!
+You can make it with or without a pocket.

-I hope you enjoy making these fast and easy crochet travel projects!
+I hope you enjoyed making these fast and easy crochet patterns for holidays!

 Pattern is copyrighted to @crochetlovemelbourne and must not be reproduced in any form without my permission.
 You may sell items made from this pattern but please give me pattern credit, thank you.